regregex/OS126/README.md

 - 5 bytes calculating the cassette file size (in `src/MOS72`)
 - 7 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`)

-Applying all but the last change yields 20 bytes total and results in [OS 1.25][8], available separately.
-The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26, STARGO and [*NOSP*][3] according to the choice of header file: NOSP eliminates a further 321 bytes of speech processor driver code, based on J.G.Harston's [patch][9].
+An archive of [OS 1.25][9] is available separately.
+The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26, STARGO and NOSP according to the choice of header file.
 A conditional assembly reference to `MOS125` or `NOSP` introduces each variation from the standard code.
 Also in this distribution is OS 1.26 patched for [GoSDC][10] tape emulation support, and a copy of Acornsoft's Graphics Extension ROM suitable for all the modified OS ROMs.